| |

 Ingredients for the Healthy Vegan Pumpkin Protein Muffins:

-• Pumpkin puree: I baked one small whole pumpkin and used the flesh from it, but you can also use canned.
+• Pumpkin puree: I baked one small whole pumpkin and used the flesh from it.

-• Agave syrup: The benefit of agave is that it is much sweeter than sugar, which means you don’t need to use as much for the same amount of sweetness.
-My favorite sweetener is date syrup, but this time I had just agave on hand.
+• Agave syrup: It is much sweeter than sugar, which means you don’t need to use as much for the same amount of sweetness.

 • Coconut oil: Coconut oil is a great vegan replacement for butter in baking.
-It may change the flavor if it is unrefined.
-If you don’t want to feel any coconut flavor, use refined.
+It may change the flavor if it is unrefined, and add more coconutty flavor.

 • Soy yogurt: Its creaminess helps keep baked goods moist, and its acidity helps activate baking soda, making baked goods fluffy and light.

 • Protein protein: I use Form Nutrition for most of my protein sweets.
 It contains all 9 essential amino acids, 20g of plant protein, and 7g of fiber per serving.
 For this recipe, you can use their Vanilla & Chocolate Salted Caramel flavor.
-If you are based in the US, you can order it from here, or you can also get it within the UK, and Europe.
+You can order it from here (US), or here (the UK & Europe).

-• Buckwheat flour: Buckwheat is naturally gluten-free flour.
-It has high levels of fiber, and it is an excellent source of protein.
+• Buckwheat flour: Buckwheat is gluten-free and has high levels of fiber.
 It absorbs liquid quickly and has binding properties, making it great for baked goods.
-You can make your flour by grinding buckwheat seeds or get already made flour.

 Healthy Pumpkin Protein Muffins